Mikejo5000/vsts-docs-pr/docs/work/kanban/kanban-basics.md

 <img src="_img/ALM_CC_MoveCard.png" alt="Kanban board, move a card to update status" style="border: 1px solid #C3C3C3;" />

 > [!NOTE]
-> **Feature availability:** You can [reorder items within a column](../customize/reorder-cards.md#reorder-cards) from VSTS and the web portal for TFS 2015.1 and later versions.
+> **Feature availability:** You can [reorder items within a column](../customize/reorder-cards.md#reorder-cards) from VSTS and the web portal for TFS 2015.1 and later versions.  Â

 Also, you can quickly update a field or reassign ownership directly from the board.